alan-y/objectremover/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Converted the DESCRIPTION title to title case.
+* Converted the DESCRIPTION title to title case (apologies for mistakes last submission).
-* Changed the DESCRIPTION title to show it is an RStudio addin to help remove objects by pattern and type.
+* Main benefit: easily remove only specific objects, e.g. dataframes or functions
+* Another benefit: no regex knowledge required to quickly remove objects

 ## Test environments
 * Windows 10, R 3.5.2 (local)